nikolaevK/nikolaevK/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer from California <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

-- 🗞️ I have a BA in Economics and BS in Management.
+- 🗞️ I have BA in Economics and BS in Management.

 - 💻 I like to write code and solve problems.